ercpham/cl-rides/README.md

 ### `driver_preferences.csv`
 This file contains driver preferences for pickup location and which Sunday service they will go to.
-If not specified, the driver can pickup from any location, and they will pick up from the sunday service specified by `--main-service`.
+If not specified, the driver can pickup from any location, and they will pick up from the sunday service specified by the `--main-service` argument.
 The default for `--main-service` is `2` (second service).